Otterdays/GAME-Voxel-Arena/README.md

 ---

-## ✨ **Jump into fast-paced arena combat without downloads, installations, or complex setup.**
+## ⚔️ **Experience intense voxel-based warfare with cutting-edge AI opponents**

-Built with vanilla JavaScript and Three.js, Voxel Arena delivers **60fps gameplay** directly in your browser.
-No build tools, no dependencies, no hassle.
+Dive into epic battles where **Red vs Blue teams** clash in destructible arenas.
+Our advanced AI system creates intelligent, tactical opponents that patrol, flank, and engage with realistic combat behaviors.
+Built with vanilla JavaScript and Three.js for **smooth 60fps performance** - no downloads, no setup, just pure action.

 <div align="center">